-Even the finest museums in the world need storage and display shelving for their shops, cafes, and restaurants.
+Even the finest museums in the world need storage and display units for their shops, cafes and restaurants.
 These pieces of furniture have a difficult dual task: to meet the practical requirements of commerce without compromising the luxury, high-art setting of the museum.

 There is one product that is perfectly suited to this task: the USM Haller system.
 Precision-built from the finest materials, the USM Haller system provides luxury storage and display for luxury environments.
 Its endlessly reconfigurable modular system is uniquely suited to the ever-shifting requirements of museums and galleries: built from a versatile set of standard parts, USM Haller furniture can be reconfigured - or completely collapsed and rebuilt - in a matter of hours, allowing curators and gallerists to quickly assemble the perfect display environment for new pieces, and to design whole new display systems for new collections.

 The Louvre is perhaps the most famous museum in the world.
 This meant that there was a lot to live up to when the Louvre-Lens, which exhibits pieces from the Louvre’s permanent collection, opened in Northern France in 2012.
 Architecturally, the Louvre-Lens pays homage to the original museum with a modern glass-and-steel casing, but stakes out its individuality with a circular motif.
 Designed by Japanese studio Sanaa who describe the aesthetic as “simple but not harsh,” the building won the Équerre d'argent, a prestigious French architecture award.

 “USM furniture matched our specifications for the shop in terms of its fluidity, lightness, modularity, and the glass and steel echo the building’s structure.”

 - Catherine Ferrar, General Manager, Louvre-Lens